eva

 Current understanding

 Legal Engineering's Moment makes the explicit claim: legal engineering's moment has arrived.
 Mary O'Carroll's move to CEO of Legal Eng Consulting Group is treated as a market signal — the function has graduated from "interesting niche" to "the skill set increasingly highly prized."
 The corpus reads this not as a job title trend but as an admission that lawyering and software-shaped thinking are converging into a new function that does both, somewhat poorly, but better than either alone.
 The Outsider Inside: Nick West on Rewiring the Law Firm gives 20 years of context: the people who think about how law firms actually work have always existed, but only now does the role have a label and a market.
 Thinking out loud connects this to legal ops more broadly — measuring what matters, missed law-firm opportunities, the rant against vanity metrics.
 The Legal Ego Must Die For Law To Be Reborn is the manifesto version: traditional lawyer identity is the bottleneck for transformation, and legal engineering only thrives if the ego that resists it gives way.
 The corpus treats this as both opportunity and threat.
 Opportunity: a real career path exists for people who don't fit the partner track but understand legal work.
 Threat: firms that don't have this function in 2026 are already behind, and the pipeline is thin.
+Additionally, The Defensibility Question highlights the increasing importance of defensibility in the role of legal engineers, emphasizing the need for those in the position to not only understand legal work but also to engage with emerging technologies effectively.
+Helen Fan's insights as a Chief AI Officer illustrate the potential of combining legal expertise with technical literacy, reinforcing the notion that successful legal engineers must navigate both domains skillfully.
+This integration of legal knowledge and technical capability is essential for the evolution of legal services, as firms seek to leverage technology without losing sight of the legal principles that underpin their work.
+Helen Fan's unique position as a practicing lawyer and a technically literate professional exemplifies the type of hybrid skill set that is becoming increasingly valuable in the legal engineering landscape.
+Her work in building and testing agentic systems underscores the necessity for legal engineers to possess both legal acumen and technological proficiency, further solidifying the role's importance in modern law firms.

 Tensions